GalaX1us/Battleship-x-Minesweepers/README.md

 # Ways to improve

+- Add a Client/Server architecture to be able to play in multiplayer
 - Improve AI by enabling it to detect and avoid mines through an algorithm using **inferences**(the same algo used in the Minesweaper game)
 - Add images instead of colored shapes